J-Siu/johnsiu.com/content/blog/mygit.md

   - fix _in_group call missing "" for group
   - fix _in_group call wrapped with $() incorrectly
   - fix _in_group var conflict, change _g -> _x
+- 0.2.2
+  - fix repo new visibility
+- 0.2.3
+  - add workflow list and event dispatch for GitHub

 ### License